 - Be quiet during nighttime feedings or diaper changes.
 Try not to wake him up too much.

-- Be active and play during the day so he stays awake for longer periods.
-That can help him transition to sleeping more at night.
+- Be active and play during the day, so he stays awake for longer periods.
+That can gradually help him sleep more at night.

 3. How often will my baby nurse or take a bottle, and how can I be sure she's getting enough?

-Your infant should feed every two to three hours.
+Your infant should feed every 2 to 3 hours.
 You can tell that she's getting plenty to eat when:

-- She spends 10 to 15 minutes at each breast or she drinks two to three ounces of formula at each feeding.
+- She spends 10 to 15 minutes at each breast, or she drinks 2 to 3 ounces of formula at each feeding.

 - She has six or more wet diapers and two or more dirty diapers every 24 hours.

 - After losing a little weight the first week, your baby starts to gain weight the second week.
-If you are concerned about your baby’s weight, check with your pediatrician.
+If you're concerned about your baby’s weight, check with your pediatrician.